 In the most recent report on revoked college acceptances, which was released back in 2009 by the National Association of College Admission Counseling (NACAC), 21% of colleges reported that they had revoked an admission offer — with an average of about 10 rescinded offers per college.
 NACAC has since stopped gathering data on revoked acceptances.

-Why Colleges Revoke Admissions Offers
+When Do Colleges Revoke Admissions Offers?

 The most common reason for a college to withdraw an acceptance is due to low grades.
 In fact, this represents 65% of all withdrawn offers in the 2009 NACAC report.